 Martin Luther King Jr. Scholarship Link

-This $500 to $1,000 scholarship is offered by California State University ñ Fullerton and is open to any currently enrolled undergraduate or graduate students who plan to pursue a career in law enforcement.
+This (up to) $1,000 scholarship is offered by California State University – Fullerton and is open to any currently enrolled undergraduate or graduate students who plan to pursue a career in law enforcement.
 Students must be enrolled in CSUF full-time.
 Award recipients are chosen based on their GPA, financial need, and essay.
 The application is due April 17th.

-This scholarship, also offered by California State University ñ Fullerton, is open to new and continuing sociology students who are pursuing an undergraduate degree at the college.
-Recipients are chosen based on their GPA and their track record of service to the university.
+This scholarship, also offered by California State University – Fullerton, is open to criminal justice students who are pursuing an undergraduate degree at the college.
+Recipients are chosen based on their GPA and their track record of service.
 Applications are due by April 2nd of each year.

 Offered by the University of Ottawa, this four-year, $26,000 scholarship is for full-time undergraduate students who are enrolled full-time and are Canadian citizens or permanent residents.
 Students must demonstrate leadership qualities as well as a commitment to academic and extracurricular activities.
 Applications are due by March 1st of each year.